The Sourdough School

 Is the course accredited?

-We are currently working on re-accrediting the Bread & Guts module of this course with the RCGP (Royal College of General Practitioners).
+We are currently working on re-accrediting the Bread & Guts module of this course.
 We will update this information when we have finalised accreditation.

 Are there any discounts available?